portableant/personal-blog/_drafts/going-static-jekyll-and-collections466-revision-v1-Going-static-Jekyll-and-collections.md

 <code>2018-10-22-welcome-to-jekyll.markdown<br /></code>

-We are going to generate a site with custom page structure and to do this we&#8217;re going to use collections and delete the posts structure.
-To do this, we&#8217;ll edit the _config.yml file and set up some extra folder structure; in this case we want a folder called tutorials.
+We are going to generate a site with custom page structure and to do this we're going to use collections and delete the posts structure.
+To do this, we'll edit the _config.yml file and set up some extra folder structure; in this case we want a folder called tutorials.

 Remove \_posts, make folder and then edit the \_config file: